wesselvdrest/designofmas/README.md

-# The Influence of Theory of Mind (TOM) in a N-Player Game
+# Simulating Evolutionary Game Theory in a N-Player Game

 _For this study we used the game Dots-and-Boxes_